 - No more than 6 units of Independent Study are allowed.

-- No more than 6 units may be transferred from another university, and these units must be in engineering or math courses at the 400 level or above, with a grade of B or better, and be courses not required for the candidate's BS degree.
+- No more than 6 units may be transferred from another university.
+These units must be in engineering or math courses at the 400 level or above with a grade of B or better, and the courses must not be required for the candidate's BS degree.